levipereira/triton-server-yolo/README.md

 This repository serves as an example of deploying the YOLO models on Triton Server for performance and testing purposes.
 It includes support for applications developed using Nvidia DeepStream.<br>Currently, only YOLOv7 and YOLOv9 are supported, but we plan to add support for YOLOv8 in the future.

-## Triton Client Repo
+## Triton Client Repository
-To test and evaluation YOLO models, you can use this repo [triton-client-yolo]()
+For testing and evaluating YOLO models, you can utilize the repository [triton-client-yolo](https://github.com/levipereira/triton-client-yolo)

 ## Description